austevick/python-class/topics/getting_started/PITCHME.md

 ## Expressions
 Some Python expressions are similar to languages such as C and Java, while some are not
 +++
 Addition, subtraction, and multiplication are the same, but the behavior of division differs.
 There are two types of divisions in Python.
-They are floor division and integer division.[63]
+They are floor division and integer division.
 Python also added the ** operator for exponentiation.
 +++
 In Python, == compares by value, versus Java, which compares numerics by value and objects by reference.
 Python's `is` operator may be used to compare object identities (comparison by reference).
 ```